paulmac57/Geolocation/README.md

 # GEOLOCATION

+uses Nominatum to locate physical addresses use ipinfo.io to locate Ip addresses

 To Run: Python aswindow.py <br />
 creates a HTMl file (asnumber.html) in ases folder which must be copied to webserver to display map. <br />
 <br />